karnati-kalyan/myPortfolio/README.md

-Here's a `README.md` file for your project:

----

 # Kalyan Karnati | Education Page

 This project is a personal webpage detailing the educational background of Kalyan Karnati, featuring responsive design and images representing the educational institutions attended.